Enlisting in the Army a Step-By-Step Guide

 The recruiter will conduct a "pre-screening" to see if you are qualified for enlistment.
 The recruiter will ask you about your education level, your criminal history, your age, your marital/dependency status, and your medical history.
 The recruiter will weigh you to ensure you meet Army accession weight standards.
 The recruiter will have you take a "mini-ASVAB" on a computer, which gives a pretty good idea of how you will score on the actual test.

 The medical pre-screen is sent to MEPS (Military Entrance Processing Station), where it is reviewed by a doctor.
 The recruiter forwards the rest of the information to his/her bosses at the Recruiting Company.
 The review process will take a few days.
 If there are no obvious disqualifying factors, the recruiter arranges an appointment for you to go to MEPS.
 If there are disqualifying factors, the recruiter will speak with you about the possibility of waivers.

 The Army has more than 200 enlisted jobs to choose from.
 The Army is unique among all of the active duty services, in that every single enlistment contract includes a guarantee for training in a specific MOS (job).
 The other services have "guaranteed jobs," as well, but also enlist many recruits into "guaranteed fields," in which they won't find out their specific job until basic training.

-MEPS stands for Military Entrance Processing Station, and is where your real qualifications for joining the Army are determined.
+MEPS stands for Military Entrance Processing Station and is where your real qualifications for joining the Army are determined.
 MEPS is not owned by the Army.
-In fact, it's not owned by any of the branches.
+It's not owned by any of the branches.
 MEPS is a "joint-operation," and is staffed by members of all the branches.

 There are 65 MEPS, located across the U.S. Usually, the MEPS process takes two days.
 Depending on how far the nearest MEPS is from where you live, you may have to stay overnight in a contract hotel.